Progressive-Learning-Platform/progressive-learning-platform.github.io/instructions.md

   * `.asciiw`
-    * This allocates a word alligned array of characters with a trailing null character that indicated the end of the string.
+    * This allocates a word aligned array of characters with a trailing null character that indicates the end of the string.

 For example, if you wanted to allocate a variable with a string using the `.asciiw` directive, the code would be:

 <pre><code class="language-plp">
 my_string_asciiw:
-     .asciiw "example string" # word alligned, null terminator inserted at end of string
+     .asciiw "example string" # word aligned, null terminator inserted at end of string
 </code></pre>